MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-docker-container-configure.md

 ## Use mssql-config to configure SQL Server inside a container

 You can use the [mssql-conf tool](sql-server-linux-configure-mssql-conf.md) to set parameters in [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] containers.
-You must connect as the root user.

 For example, you can set a memory limit for the instance using the following steps: